 Office crushes and romances aren’t uncommon, but what can HR do when one worker’s strong feelings aren’t reciprocated and they’re making the workplace uncomfortable?

-A recent US case shows just how bad it can get.
-A New York judge has extended a cease and desist order and restraining order against Ling Chan, an oversight examiner at Financial Industry Regulatory Authority (FINRA) fell for co-worker Dan Small.
+A New York judge has extended a cease and desist order and restraining order against Ling Chan, an oversight examiner at Financial Industry Regulatory Authority (FINRA) who fell for co-worker Dan Small.
 In 2011 Small turned down her romantic advances, which resulted in constant emails, social media requests and small gifts.

 Unfortunately Chan refused to take no for an answer and the situation escalated.
 She continued to ask Small out, while harassing co-workers for his mobile number and details of his relationship status.

-Small asked someone in the HR department for help.
-The HR rep talked to Chan about her unacceptable behaviour, but her response was to ask him if he could pass on a love letter to Small.
+Small asked the HR department for help.
+An HR rep talked to Chan about her unacceptable behaviour, but her response was to ask if the rep could pass on a love letter to Small.
 Eventually Chan was fired and attempted to file a claim against the HR department and her boss.

 Since then Chan has applied 574 times to 82 different positions at FINRA, using a number of aliases.
 John Braut, an HR manager at FIRA, was harassed by Chan by being signed up to a number of adult magazines using his work email.
 According to court documents, Chan then slandered him and made threats online.